citp/privacy-policy-historical/s/sm/sma/smartsheet.com.md

+This Policy applies only to personal information that we collect from you.
+We provide a service from our web site that permits users to share information with each other by creating, uploading, and attaching information to shared "sheets" that are stored on our web site.
+This Policy does not apply to personal information that you share with other users when you submit or upload it to these shared sheets.
+Instead, our use and distribution of information submitted to sheets is described in our [Master Service Agreement](https://www.smartsheet.com/files/MasterServiceAgreement.pdf).

 ## Choice/Opt-Out

 Customers can opt out of being contacted by us, or receiving such information from us, by following the opt out instructions located in the e-mails we may send you, by changing your privacy settings in the Service, or by [contacting us](http://www.smartsheet.com/contact) at any time.

 Smartsheet.com reserves the right to send its existing customers certain communications relating to the Service as part of our commercial relationship with you, such as service announcements and administrative messages without offering the opportunity to opt out of receiving them.
-If you do not wish to receive them, you have the option to deactivate your account by logging in to your Smartsheet account, clicking on the My Account link, selecting Account & Billing Info and clicking on the Cancel Account link.
+If you do not wish to receive them, you have the option to cancel your account by logging in to your Smartsheet account, accessing the Account Admin menu, and clicking the Cancel Account link.

 ## Testimonials